 So, Raikou is healed, but is pissed off about being in the Pokémon Center.
 Once it regains enough of its strength, it busts through the wall and leaves.
 There's another freakish storm brewing, and Raikou runs toward it.
 Everyone knows it must be another trap, and they have to try to stop it.
 So Eusine pulls up in his freaking red sports car with his magician suit flapping in the wind, and it just looks so jarring and ridiculous.

 Kudo goes off to get the police, and the twerp squad rides in Eusine's sports car to save Raikou.

 Raikou has arrived to Basho and Buson, still shocking the crystal even though that really doesn't work.
 Team Rocket engages Raikou in battle with Steelix and that's when the sports car arrives.
-Kenta gets out and yells at Team Rocket, and they have a whole conversation where Basho and Buson are there with their arms crossed all like, we're doing nothing wrong, we're just catching a Pokémon here, and Kenta hopping around all, but it's different when I do it, and you are doing it mean and... honestly, Team Rocket has a point here.
+Kenta gets out and yells at Team Rocket, and they have a whole conversation where Basho and Buson are there with their arms crossed all like, we're doing nothing wrong, we're just catching a Pokémon here, and Kenta hopping around all, but it's different when I do it, and you are doing it mean and... you know what, honestly, Team Rocket has a point here.
 It's like in FireRed and LeafGreen, in the Sevii Islands, there's the whole plot of, "Oh no, Team Rocket is catching Pokémon in the Ice Cave!" and Denise is like -- hiding PokéBalls and a newly captured Sneasel behind her back -- "Oh, no, that's terrible...?"

 Didn't we learn after the second movie that this plotline is hypocritical as all get out??
 Why do they keep reusing the idea that it is wrong to catch 'em all?
 At least this time, Team Rocket is pretty much just rolling their eyes and sighing at how self-righteous and non-logical and naive Kenta is being.